 Follow all of the same baby stain remover tips above, then wash on a warm cycle with a natural laundry detergent.

-5. How to Get Poop Stains out of Baby Clothes
+5. How to Get Baby Poop out of Clothes

-While the stain is still fresh (and after you've removed any solids), rinse the garment in cold, running water from the outside of the fabric.
+While the stain is still fresh (and after you've flushed any solids down the toilet), rinse the garment in cold, running water from the outside of the fabric.
 Apply Natural Dish Soap directly to the stain, agitate it well with a brush, then rinse with more cold water.
 Repeat as often as necessary.

-6. How to Get Urine Stains out of Baby Clothing
+6. How to Get Urine out of Baby Clothes